 Argues that a draft HIV bill (2009) including a provision criminalising HIV transmission, contravenes the right to equal protection and non-discrimination under Uganda’s constitution and Uganda’s obligations under international human rights law.
 Furthermore, these provisions will prove counterproductive to reducing the burden of the HIV epidemic in the country.

 Raises serious human rights concerns about the N’Djamena “model law” and the national HIV laws that have followed it.
 Urges development of guidance on how countries should use legislation to respond to HIV.

 Presents findings from an enquiry undertaken at the request of the Parliamentary Justice Portfolio Committee following public pressure for ‘appropriate action’ regarding deliberate or knowing transmission of HIV infection.
 The report concludes that statutory intervention (HIV specific law) is neither necessary nor desirable.

-Reports on the April 2012 passing of the HIV & AIDS Prevention bill by the East African Legislative Assembly (Tanzania, Kenya, Uganda, Rwanda and Burundi).
+April 2012 passing of the HIV & AIDS Prevention bill by the East African Legislative Assembly (Tanzania, Kenya, Uganda, Rwanda and Burundi).
 The bill offers a constructive alternative to the N’Djamena Model Laws promoting HIV criminalisation.
 The Bill followed strong actions by civil society including numerous stakeholder meetings of civil society and politicians.